 Leaves are rolled and tied together with silken threads to form hiding places.
 While inside the larvae feed on the new leaves giving them a ragged appearance.
-In years of completely defoliated.
-The larvae also with fall to the ground on their silken threads severe populations trees can be completely defoliated.
+In years of severe populations trees can be completely defoliated.
 The larvae also with fall to the ground on their silken threads and can defoliate other plants underneath the tree or even the grass.
 Even when trees are completely defoliated, healthy trees can be expected to recover.
 Only in cases of severe infestations occurring multiple seasons in row could this insect cause death.